 Until recently, very few British students decided to study in the Netherlands.
 This year has seen a massive change in the number of British students enrolling on Dutch degree courses and we expect that this will continue for a foreseeable future.

 There are many reasons why you might consider studying in Holland but the most important is probably tuition fees.
-In 2013 Dutch tuition fees are usually €1,835 per year.
-This is significantly cheaper than English university fees which are an average of £8,400 per year.
+For 2017-18 standard Dutch tuition fees are EUR 2,006 per year.
+This is significantly cheaper than English university fees which are usually GBP 9,000 per year and starting to increase again.
 However, we don't believe you should go abroad just to save money and there are lots of other reasons why studying in Holland is a good idea.
 It is also worth bearing in mind that even though a degree in the Netherlands will be significantly cheaper than an equivalent qualification in the UK, you will possibly have to pay out more money up front than if you were to study at home.
-Having said, the overall financial burden is likely to be a lot smaller
+Having said, the overall financial burden is likely to be a lot smaller.

 The Netherlands is a highly outward-looking country and its economy is perhaps the most international in Europe.
 Knowledge of English is so good that it is possible to survive almost entirely in the English language (and watch BBC television without paying the licence fee).
 British students who have gone to study in Holland recently have found it to be a very welcoming and supportive study environment.
-You can see some of their testimonials on our site and you can speak directly to some of them via our facebook group Dutch Degrees.
+You can see some of their testimonials on our site and you can speak directly to some of them via our Facebook page Dutch Degrees.